RTann95/HotelManagement/README.md

 1. Run `./compile.sh` to compile the server.
 2. Run `docker-compose up` to build and run the entire project.
 3. Run `docker-compose down` when done (**be sure to use `docker-compose` commands because it's stupid**).
-4. Curl the server via `localhost:9000`.
+4. Curl the server via `curl localhost:9000/ping`.

 You can use the same link as above to see the Cockroach Dashboard.